brophdawg11/remix-validity-state/README.md

 ## Not Yet Implemented

-Currently, this library has only supports simple <input>The following items are not currently supported, but are planned:
+Currently, this library has only supports simple `<input>` elements.
+The following items are not currently supported, but are planned:

 - Radio Buttons
 - Checkboxes